kinworks/sfe-style-guide/README.md

 ## Changelog

+### v0.3.2
+- Readme update complete, with testing scope and details.

 ### v0.3.0
 - Readme; extensive updates / original draft.
 - Deployment; the guide now deploys to [http://style.sfe.kin.works](http://style.sfe.kin.works) when a new tag is pushed to Github.